Copperplate engraving "The City of Cologne, the capital of the archbishopric" taken from the works of T. Salmon

 Description

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese "barocco" — meaning an irregularly developed pearl.
+Neoclassical furniture corresponds to the Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese "barocco" – meaning an irregularly developed pearl.
 These were highly representative pieces designed to radiate splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Unique materials were selectively used to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style has influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These were quite distinctive products but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much the Baroque style has influenced modern classic furniture, which is designed with a strong resemblance to the past era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance style was quite heavy and bulky, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards or broadly understood chest furniture.
+During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.

-Lion paws, eagle heads — these are common motifs in Renaissance style.
+Lion paws, eagle heads – these are common features in Renaissance style.
 Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is very important when searching for an exclusive antique that suits your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details